zix7iu/RespiratoryHealthDataAnalysis/README.md

 ## Getting Started

-To run the notebooks and the dashboard locally, you need to install the required Python packages:
+To run the dashboard locally, you need to install the required Python packages:

 ```bash
 pip install -r requirements.txt